Sn3akySqu1d/Squidboard/README.md

 Squidboard is a tilted, 60% keyboard with a rotary encoder and oled display.
-I decided to make this keyboard as I don't currently have a keyboard (only laptop keyboard) and to learn more stuff following making a macropad.
-Also, when else would I get the oppurtunity to build my own keyboard?
 ![alt text](JournalImages/image-18.png)
 ![alt text](JournalImages/image-14.png)